 For international students in particular a side job is an important means of subsistence.
 However, for students who do not come from the EU or EEA countries, work is restricted.
 Things are different for the majority of Europeans who practically stand on equal terms with German students and have free access to the job market.

-As of August 2012 international students who do not come from the EU or EEA are allowed to work 120 full or 240 half days in a year.
+International students who do not come from the EU or EEA are allowed to work 120 full or 240 half days in a year.
 To do this they do not need authorisation from the Employment Agency, i.e. the German authorities.

 International students who do not come from the EU cannot go self employed or work freelance!